1. Home

 This causes your Staging website to display an HTTP Error 500 (or a blank page).

-To fix the issue, you need to comment (using the # symbol) the lines that include paths pointing to your Live website.
+To fix the issue, you need to comment (using the # symbol) on the lines that include paths pointing to your Live website.

 The files that we need to update to make the Staging website load are the following: